-Try to be clear about how accessible your venue is - your Fun Palace pages allows you to list technologies that might be available and you can also explain more about how people can access the Fun Palace, as well as invite people to contact you if they have specific requirements you could adjust for.
-Check the basics; accessible toilets, wide corridors, good lighting, clear signage, tables that wheelchairs with arm rests can fit under, seating for those who cannot stand for long amounts of time.
+Try to be clear about how accessible your venue is: check the basics; accessible toilets, wide corridors, good lighting, clear signage, tables that wheelchairs with arm rests can fit under, seating for those who cannot stand for long amounts of time.
 Does it have a hearing loop?
 Ramped access?
 Could you hire a ramp or hearing loop system for those with hearing aids, or ask a hearing loop or ramp provider to donate a system/ramp for the day of the Fun Palace?

-Actively think about how others access your activities, building, print, and online materials.

-A small amount of thought and time on your part will make a huge difference for someone else.
+Actively think about how others access your activities, building, print, and online materials: a small amount of thought and time on your part will make a huge difference for someone else.
 Remember to delegate if you can - find someone with time to look after this one job, ask around if there are any occupational therapists, or teachers specialising in SEN, or health and social care professionals in your networks who will know this already and might be willing to help out.